Parenting Skills for Infants I

 Most importantly, tell your child «I love you» each and every day – many times throughout the day, in fact.
 When they’ve behaved badly, remind yourself that it’s not them you don’t like, only their behavior.

 Tuck short, sweet notes in their lunchboxes or coat pockets, or even send them a card in the mail.
 Soon, they’ll learn to say «I love you» just as easily and honestly in return.
-Work hard on these parenting abilities
+Work hard on these parenting skills for infants I.

 Celebrate your Child’s Uniqueness